nblumhardt/serilog-wiki/Getting-Started.md

 ## Example application

-The complete example below shows logging in a simple console application.
+The complete example below shows logging in a simple console application, with events sent to the console as well as a date-stamped rolling log file.

 **1. Create a new Console Application project**